supporting stressed teens

 Try asking: “What do you think your 30-year-old self would say to you right now?”

-• Other strategies that support teens stress include practising mindfullness, journalling, hobbies, time management and building a strong social support network.
+• Other strategies that support teens stress include practising mindfullness, journalling, hobbies, time management and building a strong social support network and making time to do fun things.

 Next